mkejeiri/Events-sourcing/README.md

 **NServiceBus** is an **abstraction** of the **underlying transport**, e.g. as long as the project is small, we start with SQL Server as Transport, and when more messages are flowing through the system, we can switch (which's a mere config detail) to more **robust** transport as **RabbitMQ**.

-> Each transports architecture tends to be different, we need to choose the more suible to the business operation.
+> Each transports architecture tends to be different, we need to choose the more suitable to the business operation.

 ### [Installers](https://docs.particular.net/nservicebus/operations/installers)